Pound Slips Against Australian Dollar as BoE Warns of Post-Brexit Recession

 Australian Manufacturing Provides AUD with Support

+The Australian manufacturing PMI jumped to 51.3 from 49.6 in July, which indicates that the manufacturing sector has begun to grow once more.
 This boosted investor confidence in the health of the Australian economy, while also reducing the negative effects of the RBA taking a less dovish stance.

 Furthermore, pressure on the AUD lowered thanks to China’s improved manufacturing PMI.
 As the second-largest economy in the world and one of Australia’s main trading partners, China’s seeming recovery naturally had a positive impact on the Australian dollar.